flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-09-qq/index.md

   - order: 0
     body: >-
       > “Look, I am very supportive of women.
-Everyone goes through their own experiences in their own ways….A I’m going to really hate myself for saying this, but I think by women speaking against all these things, it makes them look weak when they are very strong women.”
+Everyone goes through their own experiences in their own ways….
+I’m going to really hate myself for saying this, but I think by women speaking against all these things, it makes them look weak when they are very strong women.”